ifm/documentation/PDS/PDS/application_notes.md

 #### Input Parameters

 **Depth Hint**
-The Depth Hint is the approximate distance (distance in meters along the x-axis) that the camera is expected to be away from the pallet.
-Zero or a negative value can be passed to use an auto-detection of the distance.
-Please note that this works best with pallets having full-size load and will most likely fail on empty pallets.
+The Depth Hint is the approximate distance (in meters along the X-axis) between the camera and the pallet.
+Depending on additional extrinsic calibration values, the distance along the X-axis can be increased or decreased with respect to the Robot Coordinate System (RCS) Zero or a negative value can be passed to use automatic distance detection.
+Note that this works best with full pallets and will most likely fail with empty pallets.
+.
 **palletIndex**

 Input the pallet index based on the pallet type.